Gaëtan Wittebolle.

 What it is: the API that powers AI content generation in your app.

-Don't confuse them: the Claude Max subscription ($100/mo) gives you access to Claude Code for development.
+Don't confuse them: the Claude Max subscription ($200/mo in 2026) gives you access to Claude Code for development.
 The Anthropic API is a separate service, billed by usage, for embedding AI inside your app.

 Steps